CircleCly/cs61bl-su22-lesson-plans/lab02.md

 *   What fraction of students did you interact with?

+    Around 2/3, the rest helped by AIs.

 *   Did you interact with the shy students?

+    Yes

 *   Did you refrain from assuming manual control of the keyboard?

+    Yes

 **Ideas to improve 1-on-1 interactions:**

+Keep the habit of asking students guiding questions!

+When you feel the urge to interrupt students, say "Yeah" and "Uh huh" or "I see" instead - this demonstrates your willingness to listen.

 **Link to previous self-reflection:**